Pecos-Bill/dgs-back-end-alpha/README.md

    - Enable members to post messages and engage in discussions with fellow fans.
 These enhancements aim to provide a more interactive and rewarding experience for Arsenal fans, fostering a vibrant and connected community.

-## The intention of this repo is for visibility into the project, not for replicaation so installation steps are not included.
+## The intention of this repo is for visibility into the project, not for replication so installation steps are not included.